fergorgs/ProjectEduApp/README.md

 # ProjectEduApp

 This is a fork from the ProjectEdu's repository, an app I helped develop during my 1st scientific initiation.
+See "screenshots" for some in app images.

 ### What is ProjectEdu
 ProjectEdu is a mobile learning app designed to teach Project Management (PM) skills.
 PM competences are of great relevance in today's work environment,